 Directory services make it possible to obtain information about registered entities in the server directory by using the entities' attributes.
 This information is obtained on the basis of a unique 32-bit identifier that is assigned to every registered entity in the server directory.
-This identifier can be used to obtain information such as the user's account, the name and surname of the user, a description of the user and other data from the directory entity (chapter 3.2.1 Attribute types).
+This identifier can be used to obtain information such as the user's account, the name and surname of the user, a description of the user and other data from the directory entity.
+For more information see chapter Attribute types.